robclark56/RaspiBolt-Extras/RBE_REST.md

 # Introduction #
 There are two interfaces allowing interaction with an lnd instance:

-1. rpc: Used by lncli and the best documented.
+1. rpc: Used by lncli.
 2. REST: Uses a web-style access (`http://my.raspibolt/so/something?parameter=value`).

 Difficulty: Easy